angshenting/scba-techcomm/SCBA_GCoC.md

 ## 17. Non-Playing Captains in Team Tournaments

 ### 17.1 General
-A non-playing captain (NPC) may observe his team during play subject to the rules set forth in this Section and to any supplementary regulation made from time to time by the APBF before an National Championships begins.
+A non-playing captain (NPC) may observe his team during play subject to the rules set forth in this Section and to any supplementary regulation made from time to time by the APBF before a National Championship begins.
 The NPC must enter the room before play begins at the start of a Session, and if the NPCs of both teams are in the room, they shall sit on the same side of the screen.
 In case of dispute the "Home Team" captain shall decide on which side of the screen they will sit.
 A NPC may observe play in the Closed Room at the discretion of the Chief Tournament Director.

 #### 17.2 Procedure during matches
 a) A NPC who leaves the room, except as provided in this Section, cannot return during that Session.
 Exceptionally, if the NPC is requested to leave the playing room (for the purpose of consultation or for whatever reason) by a Tournament Director, the President, or the Chairman of the Organising Committee, he may (but need not) be permitted to return to that playing room at the discretion of the Tournament Director.